Preterm birth: Treatment

-Tertiary interventions are aimed at women who are about to go into preterm labor, or rupture the membranes or bleed preterm.
-The use of the fibronectin test and ultrasonography improves the diagnostic accuracy and reduces false-positive diagnosis.
+Tertiary interventions are aimed at women who are about to go into preterm labor, rupture the membranes, or bleed preterm.
+The use of the fibronectin test and ultrasonography improves the diagnostic accuracy and reduces false-positive diagnoses.
 While treatments to arrest early labor where there is progressive cervical dilatation and effacement will not be effective to gain sufficient time to allow the fetus to grow and mature further, it may defer delivery sufficiently to allow the mother to be brought to a specialized center that is equipped and staffed to handle preterm deliveries.
 In a hospital setting women are hydrated via intravenous infusion (as dehydration can lead to premature uterine contractions).

 If a baby has cardiac arrest at birth and is less than 22 to 24 weeks gestational age, attempts at resuscitation are not generally indicated.

 Steroids

 Severely premature infants may have underdeveloped lungs because they are not yet producing their own surfactant.
 This can lead directly to respiratory distress syndrome, also called hyaline membrane disease, in the neonate.
 To try to reduce the risk of this outcome, pregnant mothers with threatened premature delivery prior to 34 weeks are often administered at least one course of glucocorticoids, an antenatal steroid that crosses the placental barrier and stimulates the production of surfactant in the lungs of the baby.
 Steroid use up to 37 weeks is also recommended by the American Congress of Obstetricians and Gynecologists.
 Typical glucocorticoids that would be administered in this context are betamethasone or dexamethasone, often when the pregnancy has reached viability at 23 weeks.

 In cases where premature birth is imminent, a second "rescue" course of steroids may be administered 12 to 24 hours before the anticipated birth.
 There are still some concerns about the efficacy and side effects of a second course of steroids, but the consequences of RDS are so severe that a second course is often viewed as worth the risk.
 A 2015 Cochrane review (updated in 2022) supports the use of repeat dose(s) of prenatal corticosteroids for women still at risk of preterm birth seven days or more after an initial course.

 A Cochrane review from 2020 recommends the use of a single course of antenatal corticosteroids to accelerate fetal lung maturation in women at risk of preterm birth.
 Treatment with antenatal corticosteroids reduces the risk of perinatal death, neonatal death and respiratory distress syndrome and probably reduces the risk of IVH.

-Concerns about adverse effects of prenatal corticosteroids include increased risk for maternal infection, difficulty with diabetic control, and possible long-term effects on neurodevelopmental outcomes for the infants.
-There is ongoing discussion about when steroids should be given (i.e. only antenatally or postnatally too) and for how long (i.e. single course or repeated administration).
+Concerns about the adverse effects of prenatal corticosteroids include increased risk for maternal infection, difficulty with diabetic control, and possible long-term effects on neurodevelopmental outcomes for the infants.
+There is ongoing discussion about when steroids should be given (i.e., only antenatally or postnatally too) and for how long (i.e., single course or repeated administration).
 Despite these unknowns, there is a consensus that the benefits of a single course of prenatal glucocorticosteroids vastly outweigh the potential risks.